MikeTheHammer/wmul_rivendell/README.rst

 Installation - Windows
 ======================
-While ``Load Current Log Line`` and ``Rivendell Audio Importer`` are only usable on the same machine as the Rivendell install, ``Filter Cart Report For Music Scheduler`` can be run on a Windows machine as well.
+While ``Load Current Log Line`` and ``Rivendell Audio Importer`` are only usable on the same machine as the Rivendell install, ``Filter Cart Report For Music Scheduler`` and ``Database Statistics`` can be run on a Windows machine as well.
 (Presumably the same machine as the music scheduler software.)

 #.
 Download and install a recent version of Python 3 from https://www.python.org/downloads/ .
-This software has been tested with Python 3.6-3.11.
+This software has been tested with Python 3.8-3.13.

     #.
 Check "Install Launcher for all users (recommended)" and "Add Python 3.11 to PATH".
-(Or whichever Python version you are installing.)
+(Or whichever Python
+    version you are installing.)
     #.
 Click "Customize Installation".
     #.
 Make certain that "pip" is checked.
     #.
 Click "Next".